vanaja52/linux_pdfs/README_git.md

 #list all branches
 git branch

-#how to clone
-git clone ssh link

 #to check the log history
 git log

-#how to push code
-git push origin master

 #Resabe is used to change older and multiple commits, committed files, and multiple messages.
 git rebase master